getbem/getbem.github.io/src/markdown/faq.md

 <a id="block-modifier-affects-elements"></a>
 ## Can a block modifier affect elements?

-> If I have a block modifier, for example "xmas," and I want the elements within that block to also be xmas themed, how
+> If I have a block modifier, for example `xmas`, and I want the elements within that block to also be xmas themed, how
 > would it be best to do it.

 > Does a `--xmas` suffix for every element seem necessary?
 Or would this be the one use-case for nesting (e.g. `block--xmas